Expansive homeomorphisms on complexity quasi-metric spaces: Introduction: where dynamics meets computation

 On the dynamical side, \emph{expansive homeomorphisms}---maps under which every pair of distinct points is eventually separated by more than some fixed threshold~$\delta$---are a central object of study, going back to Utz~\cite{utz1950} and developed extensively by Bowen~\cite{bowen1975} and Reddy~\cite{reddy1983}.
 Recently, Olela Otafudu, Matladi, and Zweni~\cite{olela2024} extended the theory of expansive homeomorphisms to quasi-metric spaces, opening the door to applications in asymmetric settings.

-Our contribution is to walk through that door and apply the theory of expansive homeomorphisms to the complexity quasi-metric space.
-The results reveal that basic dynamical concepts---orbits, stable sets, hyperbolicity---have direct and illuminating counterparts in complexity theory.
+Our contribution is to walk through that door: to apply the theory of expansive homeomorphisms to the complexity quasi-metric space.
+Basic dynamical concepts---orbits, stable sets, hyperbolicity---turn out to have direct counterparts in complexity theory.

 \paragraph{Related work.} The complexity quasi-metric space was introduced by Schellekens~\cite{schellekens1995}, who established its basic topological properties and connections to denotational semantics.
 Romaguera and Schellekens~\cite{romaguera1999} subsequently developed the quasi-metric structure in depth, proving completeness results and studying the Smyth completion.
 On the dynamical side, expansive homeomorphisms on metric spaces have a long history, beginning with Utz~\cite{utz1950} and substantially advanced by Bowen~\cite{bowen1975}, who connected expansiveness to topological entropy, and Reddy~\cite{reddy1983}, who established canonical coordinate systems for expansive maps.
-The extension of expansive homeomorphisms to quasi-metric spaces was carried out by Olela Otafudu, Matladi, and Zweni~\cite{olela2024}, who proved that $q$-expansiveness and $q^t$-expansiveness are equivalent and developed the abstract theory of stable and unstable sets in the asymmetric setting.
+The extension of expansive homeomorphisms to quasi-metric spaces was carried out by Olela-Otafudu, Matladi, and Zweni~\cite{olela2024}, who proved that $q$-expansiveness and $q^t$-expansiveness are equivalent and developed the abstract theory of stable and unstable sets in the asymmetric setting.
 K\"unzi~\cite{kunzi1995,kunzi2001} provided a comprehensive account of the topology of quasi-metric spaces, which underpins the present work.

-The novelty of our approach lies in the \emph{combination} of these two lines of research: whereas~\cite{olela2024} develops the abstract theory without a specific quasi-metric space in mind, and~\cite{schellekens1995,romaguera1999} study the complexity space without dynamical-systems tools, we bring the two together and show that the resulting interplay yields concrete insights in both directions---dynamical concepts acquire computational meaning, and complexity-theoretic distinctions acquire dynamical characterisations.
+What is new here is the \emph{combination}: \cite{olela2024} develops the abstract theory without any specific quasi-metric space in mind, while \cite{schellekens1995,romaguera1999} study the complexity space without dynamical-systems tools.
+Bringing the two together gives dynamical concepts a computational meaning and gives complexity-theoretic distinctions a dynamical form.